Nathan Hauthaler

 Service

-At DKU I currently advise & mentor students in various capacities (academic; signature work; pre-law; 5 student clubs).
-Much of my extracurricular attention is on building out Superdeep, DKU's extracurricular philosophical ecosystem.I offer (middle to grad school) advising & mentorship, pro bono, to members of underserved communities, especially ones not currently in or close to academia.
-If this speaks to you, don't hesitate to reach out.Lastly: if you're reading this you have books at home, including ones you could pass on.
-Consider sending them to Books Through Bars, where I help find them new homes.
+At DKU I currently advise & mentor students in various capacities (academic; signature work; pre-law; student clubs).
+Much of my extracurricular attention is on building out Superdeep, DKU's extracurricular philosophical ecosystem.I offer pro bono (middle to graduate school) advising & mentorship to members of underserved communities, especially ones not currently in or bound for academia.
+If this speaks to you, don't hesitate to reach out.
+If you're hesitant to reach out I'd particularly like to hear from you, so absolutely reach out.Lastly: if you're reading this you have books at home, including ones you could pass on.
+Consider sending them to Books Through Bars, where I help find them new homes, or to similar initiatives.

 昆山杜克大学 | Duke Kunshan University